tktracker/IntuneDocs/intune/protect/security-baselines.md

 ### Create the profile

-1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).
+1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

 2. Select **Endpoint security** > **Security baselines** to view the list of available baselines.